palantir/conjure-go/conjure/cycles/README.md

 At this point, if we assign a Go package to each strongly connected component, we'd already have a valid solution for the ultimate goal.
-However, it would not comply with constraints 1 and 3 because if two SCCs originate from the same package set and there are no paths from one SCC to another that cross an SCC with a different package set, they can be assigned with same Go package without creating a Go import cycle.
+However, it would not comply with constraints 1 and 3 because if two SCCs originate from the same package set and there are no paths from one SCC to another that crosses an SCC with a different package set, they can be assigned with same Go package without creating a Go import cycle.

 In other words, we have to calculate a minimal partition (i.e. minimum number of groups) of the SCC graph such that